Elevator surfing: Injuries and deaths

-In November 1989, twelve-year-old Walter McMillan of Harlem, New York City, was found dead on top of an elevator car in a local housing complex where he had been playing; his legs had been crushed between the car and a beam, resulting in his death.
+In November 1989, twelve-year-old Walter McMillan of Harlem, New York City, was found dead on top of an elevator car in the Polo Grounds housing project where he had been playing; his legs had been crushed between the car and a beam, resulting in his death.
 Walter had been a member of the "Little Tough Guys", a group of roughly thirty-five children known for elevator surfing, and police had tried to warn him of the dangers of the activity.

 Also in November 1989, thirteen-year-old Paul Curley was found dead after he became entangled in the machinery while surfing the lifts at Divis Tower, Belfast.

 In March 1990, Joel Mangion, a University of Massachusetts Amherst student, was found dead in the bottom of an elevator shaft at his dormitory.
 Friends reported that he had been jumping from one car to another in the double shaft.
 While attempting the jump, he slipped and became wedged between the cab and the wall, falling sixteen stories to his death.

 In March 1991, Michael Deliduka, a twenty-three-year-old Indiana State University aviation student, and his peers used a coat hanger to wedge open elevator doors after a night's drinking.
 They gained access to the tops of the elevators and subsequently attempted to move between them.
 While Deliduka was attempting to repair a stuck elevator, it activated, pinning him between the carriage and another elevator part and killing him instantly.